Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/end-of-life-for-personal-installation-templates/guide.en-sg.md

 ![API calls comparison](images/api-calls-comparison.png){.thumbnail}

-As you can see, everything becomes streamlined, eliminating the the need for heavy setups.
+As you can see, everything becomes streamlined, eliminating the need for heavy setup.

 ## Go further